 Amblyopia (Lazy Eye) – Symptoms and Causes

-Amblyopia (also called lazy eye) is a condition where only one eye has poor vision.
-It happens when the brain and the eye don’t operate together properly, and the brain can’t recognize sight from one eye.
-The brain becomes increasingly reliant on the other, stronger eye over time, while vision in the weaker eye worsened.
+Amblyopia (also called lazy eye) is when only one eye has poor vision.
+It happens when the brain and the eye don’t operate together correctly, and the brain can’t recognize sight from one eye.
+The brain becomes increasingly reliant on the other, stronger eye over time, while vision in the weaker eye worsens.

-Because the stronger eye works better, it’s dubbed “lazy eye.”
-People with amblyopia, on the other hand, are not lazy, and they have no control over how their eyes work.
+Because the stronger eye works better, it’s dubbed the “lazy eye.”
+On the other hand, people with amblyopia are not lazy and have no control over how their eyes work.

-Amblyopia is the most prevalent cause of visual loss in children, and it begins in childhood.
+Amblyopia is the most prevalent cause of visual loss in children and begins in childhood.
 It affects up to three out of every hundred children.
 The good news is that early therapy is effective and can often prevent long-term vision problems.

 Early treatment can help your child avoid long-term visual problems.
 Glasses, contact lenses, or patching therapy may typically correct the eyesight of the eye with poor vision.